Department website: https://www.chemistry.wvu.edu/

 International Applicants:

-- See the steps to apply for admissions and access the application here.
+- See the steps to apply for admissions and access the application on the Admissions How to Apply website.

-- International applicants should view additional requirements here and here.
+- International applicants should view additional requirements on the International Student Admission page and the Admissions for International applicants page.

 - English language proficiency is required in order to hold a graduate teaching assistantship.
-See here.
+More information can be found on the English Proficiency for GTAs webpage.

 Application Deadline: